 Ideas for preschoolers

-Draw around several children and talk about who is the tallest, who has the longest legs and arms etc!
+Draw around several children and talk about who is the tallest and who has the longest legs and arms, etc!

-We didn’t worry too much about everything being perfectly drawn or placed, but it was a great start to learning about where different organs are.
+We didn’t worry too much about everything being perfectly drawn or placed, but it was a great start to learning about the locations of different organs.

 Ideas for older children: